Hio Miyazawa

+Biography

 His father, musician Kazufumi Miyazawa is Japanese and his mother, TV personality Dionne Mitsuoka is half-American, which makes him a quarter American.
 He was born in California and was raised in Tokyo.
 He speaks English and Japanese.
 He likes fishing, baseball, and is a big fan of Yokohama DeNA BayStars.
-He studied at the University of California, Santa Cruz for two years then transferred to International Christian University where he graduated in March 2017.
+He studied at the University of California, Santa Cruz for two years then transferred to International Christian University from which he graduated in March 2017.

 Career

 He started his career as an exclusive model for MEN'S NON-NO in 2015.

 His first acting role was in the TBS drama Dr.Storks (Kōnodori) in 2017, as the new intern in the Obstetrics and Gynecology Department of Persona General Medical Center.

 In 2018, he starred in the drama Kiss that Kills, which is his second acting role in his career.
 He got his first lead role in the NHK drama R134/The Promise at Shounan and was filmed in Yokohama, his mother's hometown.
 He also started to have roles in stage plays (BOAT and The Sea of Fertility) as well.

 He got his first Shoujo manga drama adaptation role in the 2019 TV Asahi drama I give my first love to you (Boku no Hatsukoi wo Kimi ni Sasagu).

 In January 2019, it was announced that he will be in the stage play CITY together with Yagira Yuya.

 Last February 7, 2019, it was announced that he will play the role of Amane Murasame in the movie Kakegurui.

 26 April, two days after his 25th birthday, it was announced that he will be playing the role of Jyo Banno in the drama adaptation of Gisou Furin by Akiko Higashimura.